jinghuazhao/software-notes/VEP/README.md

 ```
 for instance.

-It is slow to get those databases, so one may prefer to get from ftp://ftp.ensembl.org/pub/release-92/variation/VEP/ straightaway.
+It is slow to get those databases, so one may prefer to get them directly from ftp://ftp.ensembl.org/pub/release-92/variation/VEP/ and unpack into the .vep directory.